crazzfeng/sendcloud-docs/docs/Analysis/statistics.md

       </td>

       <td>
-        Number of emails reported as spam.
+        The number of emails reported as spam by recipients.
         Ratio = Spam/Delivered.
       </td>
     </tr>